System falls in to emergency mode due initrd-switch-root.service entered failed state

 Check the size of the

-binary installed on the system# ls -l /usr/lib/systemd/systemd -rwxr-xr-x.
-1 root root 1628536 Mar 17 10:50 /usr/lib/systemd/systemd
+systemdbinary installed on the system# ls -l /usr/lib/systemd/systemd -rwxr-xr-x.
+1 root root 1628536 Mar 17 10:50 /usr/lib/systemd/systemd -

 Check the size of the

-binary embedded in the initramfs which enters Emergency mode# lsinitrd /boot/initramfs-$(uname -r).img | grep "usr/lib/systemd/systemd$" lrwxrwxrwx 1 root root 23 Apr 17 14:18 init -> usr/lib/systemd/systemd -rwxr-xr-x 1 root root 1620416 Apr 17 14:18 usr/lib/systemd/systemd
+systemdbinary embedded in the initramfs which enters Emergency mode# lsinitrd /boot/initramfs-$(uname -r).img | grep "usr/lib/systemd/systemd$" lrwxrwxrwx 1 root root 23 Apr 17 14:18 init -> usr/lib/systemd/systemd -rwxr-xr-x 1 root root 1620416 Apr 17 14:18 usr/lib/systemd/systemd

-is running in the initramfs, which may cause the issue described in this solution if systemd
+In the example above, the sizes differ, indicating that a different systemd is running in the initramfs, which may cause the issue described in this solution if systemd is older than systemd-219-70.el7.

-Another method with sosreport
+Another method with sosreport:

 -